szermatt/mistty/docs/source/shells.rst

  }
  preexec_functions+=(osc133_preexec)

-Transient prompts can interfere with MisTTY's commands, such as `mistty-previous-output` (:kbd:`C-c C-p`) and `mistty-create-buffer-with-output` (:kbd:`C-c C-r`).
-If these commands are important to you, disable transient prompts when `TERM` is set to `eterm-color`.

-If you suspect that your shell prompt is introducing new problems, start by switching to a traditional prompt to verify this.
-Regardless of the outcome, please report any bugs you encounter (:ref:`reporting`.)
+If you suspect that your shell prompt may be causing problems, try configuring your shell to send out :ref:`OSC 133 codes <osc133>` to help MisTTY correctly identify your prompt.

 .. _ipython: